 Phragmipedium generally do best in intermediate to warm conditions, preferring daytime temperatures of 70°F to 80°F (21°C to 27°C), and nighttime temperatures of 55°F to 65°F (13°C to 18°C).
 Some species will tolerate slightly warmer temperatures, including Phrag. longifolium, Phrag. sargentianum, Phrag. pearcei, Phrag. ecuadorense and Phrag. hirtzii.
 Phragmipedium will fail to flower if they do not experience a cool enough drop in temperature at night to initiate blooming.

 Phragmipedium thrive under high humidity and will benefit from humidity levels between 50% and 70%.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.
 Some Phragmipedium, like Phrag. caudatum, can take humidity down to 35% in nature during the dry season, but the roots are always moist and the nighttime humidity is high.

 As semi-terrestrial orchids, Phragmipedium like to be kept fairly moist, with the media becoming only slightly damp between waterings.
 During warm dry weather, they may need to be watered 2 to 3 times a week.
 These orchids form wilted leaves, yellowed leaf tips, and rapid yellowing throughout the oldest base leaves, when not receiving enough water.
 If this happens, check the root system.
 Over-watering may have caused the roots to rot, thereby depriving the plant from absorbing water.
 If the roots are healthy, you are likely under-watering and should increase your watering schedule accordingly.